sheaivey/rx5808-pro-diversity/README.md

 5. Once all 3 scans are complete you will be returned to the last home screen.
 You should now be able to have accurate RSSI readings and also auto scan to active channels.

 ## Hardware
+A great manufactured version of this project can be found at [La Forge FPV](http://www.laforgefpv.com).

 This project is centered around the rx5808 5.8ghz receiver module which can be found at a number of online stores.

 I have modified the original schematics to incorporate the diversity setup.